Matthew 5:22: Punishments

 While some scholars have searched for one, the offenses in the verse do not seem to increase in severity.
 By contrast the verse contains an escalating scale of punishment.
 Those that are angry with their brother are said to be subject to judgment.
 This is often interpreted as the judgement of the local council, which would mete out justice in a community.
 The council is generally seen as a reference to the Sanhedrin, the council of leading religious thinkers that acted as the central court in Jerusalem.
 Most controversial is what fate is implied by the third punishment.
 In Greek the word used is Gehenna, it refers to a valley south of Jerusalem where there was an ever-burning rubbish fire, and where in the past human sacrifices were committed.
+However, Hermann Strack and Paul Billerbeck state that there is neither archaeological nor literary evidence in support of this claim, in either the earlier intertestamental or the later rabbinic sources.
+Also, Lloyd R. Bailey's "Gehenna: The Topography of Hell" from 1986 holds a similar view.